whiteribbonalliance/dashboard-api/README.md

    parent-categories and each parent-category can include a list of sub-categories.
 In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories.
 7. The final step is to lemmatize the responses in the CSV, do so by running `python lemmatize_responses.py`.
+To only lemmatize a specific campaign you can run `python lemmatize_responses.py my_campaign_code`.

 ## PMNCH - Azure deployment